Donald Winnicott: Anti-social tendency

 Connected to the concept of holding is what Winnicott called the anti-social tendency, something which he argued "may be found in a normal individual, or in one that is neurotic or psychotic".
 The delinquent child, Winnicott thought, was looking for a sense of secure holding lacking in their family of origin from society at large.
-He considered antisocial behaviour as a cry for help, fuelled by a sense of loss of integrity, when the familial holding environment was inadequate or ruptured.
+In "The Antisocial Tendency" (1956), he argued that "the antisocial tendency is characterized by an element in it which compels the environment to be important."
+He emphasized that antisocial behavior represents hope rather than mere defiance - hope that the environment will acknowledge and repair earlier deprivation.